namurphy/SolarREUTutorial/README.md

 There are a few options for getting set up for our tutorials.

-### Open a Binder environment in your browser (quick but unreliable)
+### Open a Binder environment in your browser (quick, but less reliable)

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/namurphy/SolarREUTutorial/HEAD)
 ← use this link to automagically open a binder environment with all the files in it and packages installed.
 It will take ≲ 5 minutes to initialize.
-However, this site has been unreliable lately because of limited capacity.
+However, this site has been somewhat unreliable lately because of limited capacity.
+Note that a session may time out due to inactivity.

 ### Open a Google Colab environment (quick but no access to terminal)